abigailbishop/AST443-F18-BBY/Lab0/README.txt

 flat_master_raw.pdf
-  The histogram showing the distribution of counts in the pixels of the flat frames.
+  The histogram showing the distribution of counts in the pixels of the flat frames. flat_master_raw_r90.pdf
+  The histogram showing the distribution of counts in the pixels of the flat frames when the CCD is rotated by 90 degrees.

 brightness-distance.pdf
   The relative brightness plotted as a function of relative distance for the flats